Poulvac IB H120

 Indications

-For the active immunisation of chickens (broilers, future layers or breeders) in order to reduce the detrimental effect on the ciliary activity resulting from infection with Infectious Bronchitis virus (IBV) Massachusetts serotype strains, which is related to the development of respiratory clinical signs.
+For the active immunisation of chickens (broilers, future layers or breeders) in order to reduce the detrimental effect on the ciliary activity resulting from infection with infectious bronchitis virus (IBV) Massachusetts serotype strains, which is related to the development of respiratory clinical signs.

-Onset of immunity: 25 days after vaccination
+Onset of immunity: 25 days after vaccination.
+Duration of immunity: 16 weeks.

 Dose to be administered and administration route